section-engineering-education/engineering-education/articles/atom-vs-visual-studio-code-functionality-and-features-comparison/index.md

 The autocomplete tool lets you view and insert possible completions in the editor using the Enter button.
 The autocomplete system works by looking through the currently open file for strings that match whatever you type.
 Both Atom and Visual Studio Code editors have the autocomplete feature.

 In the Atom code editor, the autocomplete functionality is implemented in [the autocomplete-plus package](https://github.com/atom/autocomplete-plus).
 VS Code comes integrated with tools for auto-completion, thus making the code you write more convenient.
-Tools for auto-completion in VS Code include;[Emmet](https://code.visualstudio.com/docs/editor/emmet) and [IntelliSense.](https://code.visualstudio.com/docs/editor/intellisense)
+Tools for auto-completion in VS Code include; [Emmet](https://code.visualstudio.com/docs/editor/emmet) and [IntelliSense.](https://code.visualstudio.com/docs/editor/intellisense)

 6. Navigation